tarantool/doc/doc/reference/configuration/cfg_binary_logging_snapshots.rst

     new transactions to a :ref:`write-ahead log<internals-wal>` (WAL).
     This option helps limit the rate at which a replica submits transactions to the WAL.
-    Limiting the queue size might be useful when a replica is trying to sync with a master and reads new transactions quicker than writing them to the WAL.
+    Limiting the queue size might be useful when a replica is trying to sync with a master and reads new transactions faster than writing them to the WAL.

     | Type: number
     | Default: 16777216